ACCESS-NRI/access-hive.org.au/docs/about/contribute.md

 ACCESS-Hive Docs is a website that hosts the documentation relevant to the Australian Community Climate and Earth System Simulator (ACCESS) community.

-Contributions are encouraged from any member of the community regarding any aspect of the ACCESS-Hive Docs user portal.
+Contributions are encouraged from any member of the community regarding any aspect of the ACCESS-Hive Docs.
 The easiest way to contribute is to raise a GitHub issue to suggest changes and highlight gaps.

 <div class="card-container">
     <a href="https://github.com/ACCESS-NRI/access-hive.org.au/issues/new?assignees=&labels=External&projects=&template=simple-issue-template.md&title=" class="horizontal-card" target="_blank">